jgolbez/carpedmvpn-netlab-public/README.md

 - Students need only a web browser
 - Deploy labs in under 60 seconds

+**Visual Interactive Interface:**
+- VSCode Containerlab extension provides graphical topology view
+- Right-click any router to instantly SSH in
+- No memorizing container names or complex commands
+- Automatic router CLI (vtysh) on login

 **Professional Curriculum:**
 - Type A labs (build from scratch) and Type B labs (observe and modify)
 - Hands-on configuration, not just reading
+- Theory-first approach with RFC references
 - Designed for monetizable training courses

 ---